-Out of the many features and advantages of a SDR receiver, I particularly like its effectiveness in picking extremely weak signals out of the noise and surrounding interference.
-Simply astounding!
+Out of the many features and advantages of a quality SDR receiver, I especially like its effectiveness in picking extremely weak signals out of the noise and surrounding interference.

 First, as with any other radio receiver, the antenna is connected to the SDR's "hardware" RF front-end.
 Its purpose is to...

-The departure from a conventional receiver starts here.
+The departure from a conventional ham radio receiver starts here.

 The amplified IF analog signal produced by the RF front-end is fed to an analog-to-digital-converter (ADC).

 The digital output of the ADC is then fed to a Field Programmable Gate Array (FPGA).

 All of the signal demodulation and spectral functions are done by the SDR software on your PC.

 Most SDR ham radio receiver implementations will usually (at least) support AM, WFM, USB, LSB, N-FM, DSB and CW with fully adjustable DSP filter bandwidths ... down to below 1 Hz in some cases!

 The SDR is hosted by the O/S of your computer, just like any other application.
 The majority of the SDR implementations run on some flavor of Microsoft Windows®.